 In 2009, with a deep sense of wanting to give back to his community, Richard ran for school board trustee of “his” Carrollton-Farmers Branch ISD.
 He defeated a 20-year incumbent becoming the district’s first African American board member, serving students, parents, the community and district for nine years.
-Richard serves on local, state and national boards of non-profits.
-As an auditor Richard conducted an audit of the City of Dallas, which at the time had a $2.1 Billion-dollar budget.
+Richard serves on local, state and national boards of non-profits like (Metrocrest Chamber of Commerce, Metrocrest Services and Farmers Branch Rotary).

 Richard is running to be your Congressman in district # 24.
 He is ready to use his experience and leadership skills to build a strong coalition that will enact needed change and create a more collaborative spirit in Washington.
 His life and leadership experience, community, family and educational background, proven business skills, and servant’s heart will make him a great leader for North Texas.